C4G/GlobalYouthLeadershipHub/README.md

 ## Partner Statement

-TODO: Review and modify according to whether partner adopt our app

-> Partner understands the basics of the developer documentation and is aware of the open-source deployment and transition plan.
+- The partner (the mentor in this case) understands the documentation and will adopt the application for its usage.

 ---